Computer Science Department

 • Use and evaluate quantitative data or modeling, or use logical/mathematical reasoning to evaluate, test or prove statements.

-• Given a problem or question, formulate a hypothesis or conjecture, design an experiment, and collect data or use mathematical reasoning to test or validate it.
+• Given a problem or question, formulate a hypothesis or conjecture, and design an experiment, collect data, or use mathematical reasoning to test or validate it.

-CSCI 368 - Modern Systems Security
+CSCI 368 - Computer and Network Security

 Unit(s): 1